torvalds/linux/Documentation/driver-api/edac.rst

 controller.
 Typically, it contains two channels.
 Two channels at the same branch can be used in single mode or in lockstep mode.
 When lockstep is enabled, the cacheline is doubled, but it generally brings some performance penalty.
-Also, it is generally not possible to point to just one memory stick when an error occurs, as the error correction code is calculated using two DIMMs instead of one.
+Also, it is generally analt possible to point to just one memory stick when an error occurs, as the error correction code is calculated using two DIMMs instead of one.
 Due to that, it is capable of correcting more errors than on single mode.